Installing using Docker¶

 The following examples assume you have a working Docker environment, with

-installed.
+docker-compose-plugin installed.
 Please check the Docker documentation

 for instructions.